samerelhousseini/ActorCriticMountainCar/README.md

 <br/>
 <br/>

-After training and self-learning based on the reward system, and 1000 episodes later, the behavior of the car is transformed into the below (10 episodes):
+After training and self-learning based on the reward system, and almost 1000 episodes later, the behavior of the car is transformed into the below (10 episodes):

 ![png](Learned.gif)